quicwg/load-balancers/draft-duke-quic-load-balancers.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~
 {: #ack-payload title="Ack Payload"}
-   The Ack Payload consists of a nine octets.
+   The Ack Payload consists of nine octets.
 Servers send this
    payload after receipt of any acceptable QUIC-LB packet from a load
    balancer.